frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 We never know how much God is depending on our initiative and correspondence and daring in those moments.

-There\'s a book by Sister Briege McKenna, available in the Pauline Bookshop, where she talks about how one day she was in the departure lounge of Dublin Airport, waiting for a plane to London at 8:00 in the morning.
+There's a book by Sister Briege McKenna, available in the Pauline Bookshop, where she talks about how one day she was in the departure lounge of Dublin Airport, waiting for a plane to London at 8:00 in the morning.

 She got chatting with the lady beside her.
 She asked her, "Well, are you going to visit some relatives in London?"

-The lady said, "No, I\'m going for an abortion."
+The lady said, "No, I'm going for an abortion."
 Sister Briege was shocked.
 At 8:00 in the morning, that was the last thing she expected in the departure lounge of Dublin Airport.

-She told the lady, "You know, that means you\'re going to murder your baby."
+She told the lady, "You know, that means you're going to murder your baby."

-The lady said, "Well, the doctor says it\'s going to be a handicapped child.
-And I already have a few children and I can\'t manage another one, especially a handicapped one.
-I\'ve talked to all my relatives and friends and they\'re all in agreement.
+The lady said, "Well, the doctor says it's going to be a handicapped child.
+And I already have a few children and I can't manage another one, especially a handicapped one.
+I've talked to all my relatives and friends and they're all in agreement.
 They all agree that God is merciful and God will understand."

-Sister Briege McKenna told her, "You know, you\'re really going to murder your child.
-And don\'t say that nobody ever told you because I\'m telling you now."
+Sister Briege McKenna told her, "You know, you're really going to murder your child.
+And don't say that nobody ever told you because I'm telling you now."

-But the lady dismissed her words and didn\'t want to hear anymore.
-The following day when she was going into the abortion clinic, the words of this nun were ringing in her ears: "You\'re going to murder your child."
+But the lady dismissed her words and didn't want to hear anymore.
+The following day when she was going into the abortion clinic, the words of this nun were ringing in her ears: "You're going to murder your child."

-She found she couldn\'t go through with the abortion.
+She found she couldn't go through with the abortion.
 She walked out of the abortion clinic.
 A few months later, she gave birth to a healthy baby boy.

 She went back to the doctor and said, "You told me this baby was going to be handicapped."
 The doctor said, "Yeah, but we all make mistakes."

 Then she went and she looked for Sister McKenna because she wanted to thank her.
-She said, "If you hadn\'t told me those words in the departure lounge of Dublin Airport, I would have murdered my baby.
+She said, "If you hadn't told me those words in the departure lounge of Dublin Airport, I would have murdered my baby.
 And now look, I have this beautiful, healthy baby boy."

-We don\'t know the influence that God wants us to have, the seeds that He wants us to sow in the lives of other people.
+We don't know the influence that God wants us to have, the seeds that He wants us to sow in the lives of other people.

 Some seeds fell on rocky ground.
 Some seed was choked by thorns.
 But some seeds fell on good ground, grew up, and yielded a hundredfold (Matt.
 13:3-23).

-God will ask us someday to account for how we\'ve used the opportunities that He\'s given to us.
-He wants us to come back to our prayer again and again, and to see what new beginnings He wants us to make, because we\'re always beginning again in our apostolic task.
+God will ask us some day to account for how we've used the opportunities that He's given to us.
+He wants us to come back to our prayer again and again, and to see what new beginnings He wants us to make, because we're always beginning again in our apostolic task.

 Like the fisherman who casts his line: he casts it once and he casts it twice, maybe he casts it ten times, and maybe, no fish bites.
 He has to come back another day.
 Or he has to look for another river or a different part of the ocean.
 But he keeps on fishing.

-And if you observe a fisherman, you\'ll see how there\'s a great method in the way that he casts his line.
+And if you observe a fisherman, you'll see how there's a great method in the way that he casts his line.

 I saw another fisherman once who was fishing from a boat with a big net.
 He was very purposely letting the net out into the water, very gently, very methodically.
-He didn\'t just take the net, throw it into the water, and say, 'Here, fish!
+He didn't just take the net, throw it into the water, and say, 'Here, fish!
 Swim into this.'
 You could see that his mind was on catching the fish, on being effective, being successful.

-We have to ask Our Lord for the grace to make our fishing effective, to lead us to the right places. to see where He wants us to go.
+We have to ask Our Lord for the grace to make our fishing effective, to lead us to the right places, to see where He wants us to go.
 We have to try and influence society.
 We have to try and change the way the world does business.

-It\'s good to ask ourselves the questions, What national and international organizations do I belong to?
+It's good to ask ourselves the questions, What national and international organizations do I belong to?
 How am I having that apostolic impact, that Christian influence that God has called me to have?

 St. Paul says to the Romans, "How are they then to call upon him in whom they have not believed?
 And how are they to believe him of whom they have not heard?
 And how are they to hear if no one preaches?
 And how are men to preach unless they be sent?"
 (Rom.
 10:14-15).